Lysandrom/Lysandrom/README.md

 -Hi im snoxiee
 -Im from Germany
 -I like to code draw and play
--My favourite Game is Minecraft
+-My favourite Game is The binding of isaac